Ultimate Guide to Drawing Ears

 7. Ear canal

-1. The contour of the ear is created from the helix; and the lobe, as you can see, consists of a single stroke.
+1. Draw the contour of the ear.
+It consists of a single stroke created from the helix and the lobe.
 The helix has the shape of a hook (A) and the lobe is a smaller curve at the end of the ear (B).

-2. The antihelix spreads out starting from the lobe and creates two paths which meet the internal edge of the helix.
+2. Draw a Y-shape inside, representing the antihelix.
+The antihelix spreads out starting from the lobe and creates two paths that meet the internal edge of the helix.

-3. The final strokes are the tragus (which covers the ear canal) and the antitragus.
+3. Add 3 short strokes to create the tragus (a bump which covers the ear canal) and the antitragus (connecting to the antihelix).
 You can also close the inner part of the helix curve a little more.

-In the following examples, we will observe that some features are more pronounced or more subtle than others, but it is easy to identify each part of the ear, so if you draw from your imagination, bear in mind that your purpose is to create comprehensible shapes:
+As mentioned, ears can be unique.
+In the following examples, you can see that some features are more pronounced or more subtle than others, but each part of the ear can still be easily identified.
+When drawing an ear without a reference, bear in mind that your purpose is to create comprehensible shapes.

-It is great that anatomy is so perfect that it allows us to use various reference points to determine the position and size of other elements.
+Studying anatomy allows us to use various reference points to determine the position and size of other body parts.
 In the case of ears, the eyebrows and the tip of the nose act as guidelines to draw them at a suitable height and size.
 You can also follow the jaw line as a guideline for the correct angle.

-If our character is looking looks up or down, we can still use the same guides.
-Just remember that in a three-dimensional approach, the head is a sphere and the location of the ears remains the same.
+Use the same guide when drawing ears at an angle, like when a character is looking up or down..
+Remember that in a three-dimensional approach, the head is a sphere and the location of the ears remains the same.

 We’ve come this far, and we have realized that drawing ears isn’t that impossible.
-However, for those whose job or hobby tends more toward animation or comics, saving time in the details is crucial.
-Try getting rid of the lines that aren’t necessary:
+However, for those whose job or hobby tends more toward animation or comics, saving time with the details is crucial.
+For anime ears or cartoon ears, you can get rid of unnecessary lines:

 My advice is to soak in the styles that you like the best and look closely at how your favourite artists draw ears.
 Some of them even change the pattern of the ear, like an X or a 6!

-Is our character… human?
+Is your character… human?
 Or from another planet?!
 The classic, and most obvious, way to tell humans apart from magical creatures is to look at their ears.
-This topic is fun, we are free to experiment with exaggerated and unique proportions.
+This topic is fun, as we are free to experiment with exaggerated and unique proportions.

-Pointy, long ears have become a symbol of magic, wisdom, and immortality, since they are the characteristics that these kinds of beings generally possess.
+Long, pointy ears have become a symbol of magic, wisdom, and immortality.
+They are classic characteristics of elves, fairies/faeries, and other fantasical beings.
 We already know what a human ear looks like, so let us apply the same pattern to other silhouettes.
 In this case, something like a teardrop.

-We can simplify this ear in the same as before:
+We can simplify this ear in the same way as before:

 If we place the ears where they should go and keep a regular size (at least at the base), they will look quite credible, no matter how exaggerated they are.

-When designing a character, I love to introduce into them different elements of the world that surrounds them.
-In the case of sea creatures, there is a lot we can get inspiration from ꟷfish fins, seashells, aquatic plants, etc. So, imagine what your ears would be like if they were based on these elements?
+When designing a character, I love to take inspiration from different elements of the world that surrounds them.
+In the case of sea creatures, there is a lot we can referenceꟷfish fins, seashells, aquatic plants, etc. So, imagine what your ears would be like if they were based on these elements.
 The results can be very interesting!

 I followed the same concept of elf ears (long with pointed tips), but added elements of a fish fin…